lrinkedewit/unit-11-auth-redo/README.md

 ````

 ###Create a cookie
-- [ ] Create a cookie named 'codesmith' with the value of 'hi' that should be set with all requests
+- [ ] Inside of ```cookieController.setCookie```, create a cookie named 'codesmith' with the value of 'hi' that should be set with all requests
-- [ ] Create a cookie named 'secret' with a value that is a random number generated from 0-99 that should be sent with all requests
+- [ ] Inside of ```cookieController.setCookie```, create a cookie named 'secret' with a value that is a random number generated from 0-99 that should be sent with all requests
-- [ ] Create a cookie named 'ssid' with a value that is equal to the id of the user (mongoose creates an id for each user - you will need to implement a method to get the id of the user)
+- [ ] Inside of ```cookieController.setSSIDCookie```, create a cookie named 'ssid' with a value that is equal to the id of the user (mongoose creates an id for each user - you will need to implement a method to get the id of the user)

 ###Sessions
 - [ ] Create a session when a user creates an account.
 A session has the following properties: